Student Handbook: Section 8: Student Code of Conduct & Procedures

 - The complainant and respondent will remain in the vicinity of the hearing during the Board’s deliberation, unless excused by the committee;

 - The respondent shall be called back to the hearing room to be verbally informed of the decision and sanction(s), if rendered at the time of the hearing.
 Any sanctions imposed are effective immediately, unless otherwise indicated.
-All verbally communicated sanctions will be sent within 24 hours in writing to the respondent.
+All verbally communicated sanctions will be sent in writing to the respondent within 24 hours.

 - A transcript of the hearing is made by audio recording.
 Transcripts may not be shared with any persons not directly involved in the hearing;

-- In case of an appeal, a copy of the transcript will be made to the appeal body.
+- In the case of an appeal, a copy of the transcript will be made available to the appeal body.

 - Throughout the proceedings the respondent, accused, and reporting individual will be provided equal access to advisors and support persons.
-Daemen College has a long-standing practice of requiring students to participate in the process directly and not through an advocate or representative.
-Students participating as Complainant or Respondent in this process may be accompanied by an Advisor of Choice to any meeting or hearing to which they are required or are eligible to attend.
+Daemen University has a long-standing practice of requiring students to participate in the process directly and not through an advocate or representative.
+Students participating as complainant or respondent in this process may be accompanied by an Advisor of Choice to any meeting or hearing to which they are required or are eligible to attend.
 The Advisor of Choice is not an advocate.
-Except where explicitly stated by this Policy, as consistent with the Final Rule (Title IX), Advisors of Choice shall not participate directly in the process as per standard policy and practice of Daemen College.
-A prompt response to any complaint will be provided and the complaint will be investigated and adjudicated in an impartial, timely, and thorough manner by individuals who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, the rights of the respondent, including the right to a presumption that the respondent is “not responsible” until a finding of responsibility is made.
+Except where explicitly stated by this Policy, as consistent with the Final Rule, Advisors of Choice shall not participate directly in the process as per standard policy and practice of Daemen University.
+A prompt response to any complaint will be provided and the complaint will be investigated and adjudicated in an impartial, timely, and thorough manner by individuals who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, and the rights of the respondent, including the right to a presumption that the respondent is “not responsible” until a finding of responsibility is made.

-- Daemen College’s obligations to investigate and adjudicate in a prompt timeframe under Title IX and other college policies apply to matters governed under this Policy, and Daemen College cannot agree to extensive delays solely to accommodate the schedule of an Advisor of Choice.
-The determination of what is reasonable shall be made by the Title IX Coordinator, appropriate Deputy, or designee.
-Daemen College will not be obligated to delay a meeting or hearing under this process more than five (5) days due to the unavailability of an Advisor of Choice, and may offer the party the opportunity to obtain a different Advisor of Choice or utilize one provided by Daemen College.
+- Daemen University’s obligations to investigate and adjudicate in a prompt timeframe under Title IX and other university policies apply to matters governed under this Policy, and Daemen University cannot agree to extensive delays solely to accommodate the schedule of an Advisor of Choice.
+The determination of what is reasonable shall be made by the Title IX Coordinator or designee.
+Daemen University will not be obligated to delay a meeting or hearing under this process for more than five (5) days due to the unavailability of an Advisor of Choice, and may offer the party the opportunity to obtain a different Advisor of Choice or utilize one provided by Daemen University.

-- An investigation and process will be fair, impartial and provides a meaningful opportunity to be heard, and that is not conducted by individuals with a conflict of interest.
+- An investigation and process will be fair, impartial and will provide a meaningful opportunity to be heard, and that is not conducted by individuals with a conflict of interest.

 - The hearing process may run concurrently with a criminal justice investigation and proceeding, except for temporary delays as requested by external municipal entities while law enforcement gathers evidence.
 Temporary delays should not last more than five days except when law enforcement specifically requests and justifies a longer delay.